edoardottt/gochanges/README.md

 2. Open a terminal and type `docker info && sudo ip addr show docker0`.
 Find the url of the network.
   You can see mine works on `172.17.0.1`
 3. Based on you connection url, edit the environment variable `MONGO_CONN` (Dockerfile file)
-4. Create (or edit example/example1.txt file) a file that tells the app the emails (receivers) and which websites have to monitor and edit the env. var. `FILE_NAME`
-6. Type in your terminal `docker-compose up`
+4. Type in your terminal `docker-compose up`
-7. Enjoy!
+5. Enjoy!

 Common errors here : [COMMON ERRORS](https://github.com/edoardottt/gochanges/blob/master/COMMON_ERRORS.md)